tokio-rs/website/content/docs/going-deeper/multiplex.md

 - A **transport**, which manages serialization of Rust request and response types to the underlying socket.
-In this guide, we will implement this using the `Codec` helper, just as before.
+In this guide, we will implement this using the `framed` helper, just as before.

 - A **protocol specification**, which puts together a codec and some basic information about the protocol.